rn1n3r/BCB420.2019.COSMIC/README.md

 This package describes the workflow to download functional network data from [the STRING database](https://string-db.org), how to map the IDs to [HGNC](https://www.genenames.org/) symbols, how to annotate the example gene set, and provides examples of computing database statistics.

+The package serves dual duty, as an RStudio project, as well as an R package that can be installed.
+Package checks **pass without errors, warnings, or notes**.

+&nbsp;

 #### In this project ...

 ```text